For most nonprofits, fundraising is a constant concern.

 Popular crowdfunding sites such as RocketHub and Kickstarter allow users to pitch their idea to the public, set a target amount for their fundraising goal and then spread the message through social media to drive traffic to a campaign.

-There are many crowdfunding platforms to choose from, so it's important to browse and select the one that will work best for your organization - here is a helpful article from the good people at Hubspot outlining the top 7 sites you'll want to check out.
+There are many crowdfunding platforms to choose from, so it’s important to browse and select the one that will work best for your organization.
+To get a better feel for the crowdfunding platforms available to you, you should check out this list of top sites, which will give you a high-level overview of the top 15 crowdfunding websites.

 2. Giving Library